x5gtrn/hashnode-daisuke.masuda.tokyo/cmh9bzdeo000602la2pgc8jgv.md

 * **Use Remix or clean starts if stuck.** If the agent enters a loop or the codebase becomes inconsistent, ask it to remix the project from a clean state and reapply your requirements.

+## Pricing and Plans

+Lovable uses a credit‑based system.
+Chat Mode messages cost one credit each, while Agent Mode consumption is usage‑based; complex tasks use more compute but typically cost less than a dozen credits.
+There is a generous free tier with 30 credits per month for public projects, making it easy to experiment.
+The Pro plan (around $25 per month) includes 150 credits, private projects, custom domains and credit rollover.
+Business and Enterprise plans add features like single sign‑on, group‑based access control and dedicated support.
+Credits roll over on paid plans, and student discounts are available.

 ## Conclusion

 Generative AI is redefining how engineers build software.
 Lovable shows that natural language can be translated into a modern web stack without sacrificing code quality or ownership.
 By combining a chat interface with a React/TypeScript front end, a Supabase back end and automated deployment, Lovable compresses development timelines and lets you focus on your product vision.
-While tools like ChatGPT have already helped developers build complex apps [medium.com](https://medium.com/@colinbaird_51123/tips-for-building-an-application-from-scratch-with-chatgpt-as-a-non-developer-9b256336d6aa), platforms like Lovable package those capabilities into a cohesive workflow.
+While tools like ChatGPT have already helped developers build complex apps [medium.com](http://medium.com), platforms like Lovable package those capabilities into a cohesive workflow.
 Start experimenting with conversational coding today and see how fast you can turn an idea into reality.